-Learn How A Heat Pumps Works
+Learn How A Heat Pump Works

 How does a heat pump work?

-The most economical way to keep your home comfortable year-round is by installing an electric heat pump.
 Heat pumps utilize electricity to move heat from a cool space to a warm space, making the cool space cooler and warm space warmer.
 Even in cold air, heat energy is present so when it’s cold outside, a heat pump takes the heat in the outside air and transfers it inside, warming your home.
 During warmer weather, it reverses direction, acting like an air conditioner, to remove heat from your home.

 There are some important things to consider when choosing a heat pump:

 - Size: Select the right size for your home.
 If a heat pump is undersized or oversized it will not heat or cool your home effectively.